linode/docs/docs/web-servers/lamp/how-to-install-a-lamp-stack-on-arch-linux/index.md

         quit

-With Apache and MySQL installed, you are now ready to move on to installing PHP to provide scripting support for your web application.
+With Apache and MariaDB installed, you are now ready to move on to installing PHP to provide scripting support for your web application.

 ## PHP